JaesonWatts/crispy-train/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+A personal ruby on rails project for awetists to rate and find awetistic friendly services

-Things you may want to cover:
+* Ruby version:

-* Ruby version
+    ruby 3.1.3p185 (2022-11-24 revision 1a6b16756e) [x86_64-linux]

 * System dependencies